marlinspike/tiny_llm_server/README.md

 - WEB_SERVER_PORT=8000

 #### A word on CUDA
 I'm runnong on a Mac, so I'm using the CPU-only version for now.
 An MLX port is forthcoming.
 If you've got a CUDA-enabled GPU, you can install the CUDA version of PyTorch, which will speed up model inference significantly.
+Read more here: https://pytorch.org/get-started/locally/